cferrarino/cferrarino/README.md

 #### An aspiring ReactJs developer from Argentina.

 ⚙️ Working regularly with HTML5, CSS3, Sass, JavaScript and ReactJs.
-🌱 Currently learning about TypeScript and Redux
+🌱 Currently learning about TypeScript and Redux.
 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/chiara-ferrarino-juarez/)!

 <!--